 Wear your favorite pajamas and come join the Addision Gallery of Art for a great story featuring bunnies, followed by family-friendly conversations about the 'Throwing Up Bunnies' exhibit at the museum.
 Children are required to be attended with a adult.
 Free and open to the public.

 The red fox is a clever and attractive mammal that is active during winter, stalking rabbits, mice, meadow voles, and birds.
-We will read by Keizabur Tejima.
+We will read [amazon 0399214550 inline] by Keizabur Tejima.
 Then we will wander along the trails to look for tracks or signs left by foxes and other mammals.
 Perhaps we will be lucky enough to track the red fox back to its den.

 Are you looking for something to do with your family during February vacation?
 You’re invited to learn more about what goes on behind the scenes at the Addison Gallery of American Art and how exhibitions come together through demonstrations and hands-on activities.
 Those of all ages are welcome, and children must be accompanied by an adult.
 This event is free and open to the public.